 Explore Romeing’s favourite restaurants, bars, and sights in Rome’s most cherished neighbourhood, Trastevere.

-Often lauded as one of most authentic Roman quarters (and one of the best neighbourhoods of Rome), Trastevere has continued to attract both tourists and locals alike.
+Often lauded as one of most authentic Roman quarters (and one of the best neighborhoods of Rome), Trastevere has continued to attract both tourists and locals alike.

 From above, its myriad of cobbled streets and intricate piazzas form a detailed map of stories, like the lines formed on a grandmother’s hands.
 Look a little closer, and visitors will soon find that this characteristic neighbourhood is brimming with a unique mix of bars, restaurants, and sights certain to appeal.

-Wedged between the Tiber river, the Vatican, and Janiculum Hill, and walking distance from the historic center, the Trastevere neighbourhood truly is in the thick of it all!
+Wedged between the Tiber river, the Vatican, and Janiculum Hill, and walking distance from the historic center, the Trastevere neighborhood truly is in the thick of it all!

 Split into two distinct sides of Viale Trastevere, visitors can find their ideal patch of splendour.
 On the Santa Maria in Trastevere side, tourists and international students mingle in and out of well-priced pubs and tavernas.
 On the other side of Viale Trastevere, to the south, a genuine Roman spirit breathes amidst cobbled streets and traditional osterie.